Image and Delete Modal Components with React and Tailwind CSS

 How to Use in a Parent Component

-We are showing a modal using an "Open Modal" button in the UI.
+- In demo file we are showing a modal using an "Open Modal" button in the UI.
 This is only for the demonstration purposes.

 React Tailwind Image Modal